 For Tableau Server customers, Server must be able to communicate with Tableau’s licensing server via the internet (refer to the list of minimum required licensing connections that must be allowed).
 Provided Server has the required internet access, there is no need for Desktop and/or Prep Builder installations to communicate outside your network- they just need to be able to connect to your Tableau Server Deployment.

-For Tableau Online customers, LBLM is not an option for users whose Desktop & Prep Builder installations lack internet access.
+For Tableau Cloud customers, LBLM is not an option for users whose Desktop & Prep Builder installations lack internet access.
 Please work with your Account Executive to understand your options.

 I’m using an older version of Desktop or Prep software.
 Can I still use LBLM?